swayable/swayable-design-system/docs/templates.md

-Templates exist to document the layout and structure of a section.
-These are not called “pages” for a reason.
-While they can be pages, that’s not their only functionality.
-Templates consist of design tokens, elements, and&nbsp;patterns.
+Templates can be pages intended to be used in apps, or exist to document the layout and structure of a section.

 ```
 <components show="templates" />